konrad-dot-exe/IGD_project1/DOCS/CHORD_LAB.md

 ## Overview

 The Chord Lab panel is a new UI feature in the `LLM_Chat_Terminal` scene that allows users to input Roman numeral chord progressions and play them using the TheoryChord system.
-This is a manual, interactive tool that demonstrates the Phase 2 chord kernel functionality.
+This is a manual, interactive tool that demonstrates chord kernel functionality.
 The system includes a sophisticated voicing layer (TheoryVoicing) with intelligent voice-leading rules, including hard constraints for 7th chord resolution, resolution-aware first-chord placement, and melody-aware behavior.
 Editor-only debug tools are available for analyzing chord voicings and voice-leading patterns.

 ## Location